Dash0 Raises $110M Series B at $1B Valuation

 ]);

-This produces a newline delimited JSON output (formatted here for readability):
+Running this code produces newline-delimited JSON output (formatted below for readability):

 json